ChristianLohmann/stups-training/README.rst

 Workshop Constraints
 ===================

-2 hours
+* 3 hours
-max.
-20 people (probably max 12 because of room) pairs of two work together
+* max.
+20 people (probably max 12 because of room)
-needed:
+* pairs of two work together
-room with beamer, tables and network connection for everyone
+* room with beamer, whiteboard (or flipchart), tables and network connection for everyone

 Workshop Contents
 =================